Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 #### SelectBasics

 *SelectBasics* package contains basic classes and interfaces for selection.
 The most notable are:
-  - *SelectBasics_SensitiveEntity* -- the base definition of a sensitive entity;
-  - *SelectBasics_EntityOwner* -- the base definition of the an entity owner -- the link between the sensitive entity and the object to be selected;
   - *SelectBasics_PickResult* -- the structure for storing quantitative results of detection procedure, for example, depth and distance to the center of geometry;
   - *SelectBasics_SelectingVolumeManager* -- the interface for interaction with the current selection frustum.